 Genetic testing of cancer cells and normal cells helps doctors customize treatment to individual patient needs.
 Personalized treatments may cause fewer side effects than standard options.

-Creating a personalized cancer screening and treatment plan includes:
+Creating a personalized cancer screening and treatment plan involves:

-- Determining the chances that a person will develop cancer and selecting screening strategies to lower the risk
+- Identifying the chances of a person developing cancer and selecting screening strategies to lower the risk

-- Matching patients with treatments that are more likely to be effective and cause fewer side effects
+- Matching people with treatments that may be more effective and cause fewer side effects

-- Predicting the risk of recurrence (return of cancer)
+- Predicting the risk of recurrence, which is the return of cancer

 How personalized medicine is different

 Before personalized medicine, most people with a specific type and stage of cancer received the same treatment.
 But certain treatments worked better for some people than for others.

 Researchers then began finding genetic differences in people and their tumors more often.
 This explains many of the varying responses to treatment.